 Life as an English student

-Recent graduate, Anouska Wilkinson, discusses her own experiences of being an English student at Bristol.
+Recent graduate, Tamara Pullinger, discusses her experience of being an English student at Bristol.